- This post contains affiliate links. Read more here.

 Getting Relief: Medical Treatment Options

 Do you pop a Benadryl or Claritin when your allergies act up?
-The first way to get relief for your pet is the same—antihistamines!
+The first stop for getting your pet relief is the same: antihistamines!

 “If an antihistamine is effective, you could carry that out as long as it lasts,” Dr. Eckholm explains.
 “Sometimes, you can manage allergies just with that.
 Other times, as allergies progress, antihistamines are no longer effective.”

-The next option is a much stronger medication—corticosteroids.
-Steroids are much more effective at treating allergy symptoms but are not recommended for long-term use because of possible severe and permanent side effects.
-But don’t be hesitant to use steroids because of the stigma—they can be very effective even in small doses and can help give relief to an itchy pet.
+The next option is stronger medication—corticosteroids.
+Steroids are much more effective at treating dog allergy symptoms, but they’re not recommended for long-term use because of the possibility of severe side effects.
+But don’t be hesitant to consult your vet about steroids because of the stigma—they can be very effective even in small doses and can help give relief to an itchy pet.